This Christmas Mimosa Recipe is perfect for your holiday cocktail hours and brunches! A beautiful, layered cocktail that tastes as good as it looks!

 These days I do tend to prefer champagne to prosecco because I find champagne to be drier tasting than prosecco and I just prefer the flavor.
 Also, champagne doesn’t have to be crazy expensive either!
 One of my favorite bottles of champagne is under 20 dollars so you just have to find one that works for you!

-This Christmas Morning Mimosa is perfect for your holiday brunch (or New Year’s Eve celebration)!
+This Christmas Mimosa Recipe is perfect for your holiday brunch (or New Year’s Eve celebration)!
 This champagne cocktail isn’t just for the holidays, it’s delicious all year!

 - 2 ounces orange juice